 We will review this document annually or if sooner if our presence on social media channel

 Communication with patients by electronic means ( Email Policy)

 The practice is mindful that even if patients have provided electronic contact details, they may not be proficient in communicating via electronic means and patient consent needs to be obtained before engaging in electronic communication.
 Electronic communication includes email, facsimile and Short Message Service (SMS).

 Communication with patients via electronic means is conducted with appropriate regard to privacy

 Communication with patients via electronic means is conducted with appropriate regard to privacy.
 Before obtaining and documenting the patient’s consent, patients are fully informed through information in our privacy information brochure of the risks associated with electronic communication in that the information could be intercepted or read by someone other than the intended recipient.
-Our practice also has an automatic email response system set up so that whenever an email is received into the practice, the sender receives an automated message reinforcing information regarding these risks.
+Any emails received into the clinic are dealt with promptly and responses sent as appropriate.